wxWidgets/wxWidgets/docs/readme.txt

 Unless you have downloaded the binaries for your compiler, you will need to build wxWidgets before you can test out the samples or write your own applications.
-For installation information, please see the install.txt file in the docs subdirectory appropriate for the platform you use.
+For installation information, please see the install.md files in the docs subdirectory appropriate for the platform you use or the "Platform Details" page of the manual, which contains links to the rendered versions of these files.

 Licence